 - exams, and screenings,

 - prenatal diagnosis of genetic disorder,

 - laboratory and radiology diagnostic testing,

-- infertility diagnosis,
+- infertility diagnosis (treatment is excluded),

 - in utero treatment for the fetus,

 - health education,

 - nutritional counseling,

 - risk assessment,

 - childbirth classes,

 - vaginal or cesarean childbirth delivery in a Hospital or birthing center, including facility fees,

 - Complications of Pregnancy,

 - termination of Pregnancy,

 - services of an advanced registered nurse practitioner specialist in midwifery, or

-- other Medically Necessary services
+- other Medically Necessary services.

-Maternity coverage of a home birth by a midwife or nurse midwife is limited to low risk Pregnancy.
+Maternity coverage of a home birth by a midwife or nurse midwife is limited to low risk Pregnancy and may be subject to preauthorization requirements.

 An inpatient stay is covered for at least 48 hours following a vaginal delivery, and for at least 96 hours following a caesarean delivery.
 There is no limit for the mother's length of inpatient stay, where the mother is attended by a provider who is a Physician, certified nurse midwife, physician's assistant, or advanced registered nurse practitioner.
 The attending provider will determine an appropriate discharge time, in consultation with the mother.
-Prior Authorization is required when a physician or other health care provider prescribes a stay over 48 hours for a vaginal delivery and 96 hours for a cesarean section.
+Prior or Concurrent Authorization is required when a physician or other health care provider prescribes a stay over 48 hours for a vaginal delivery and 96 hours for a cesarean section.